codurance/site/_posts/2015-11-23-my-first-couple-of-months-at-codurance.md

 ### Socialising and sharing

 We share links to events, conferences, tweets, interesting articles, videos, blog posts, etc... via slack, document discussions and brain dumps via Google doc, huddles during lunch- and tea- breaks to talk about anything we are working on.
-Thanks to the library of printed and digital books to our disposal, the huge collection of [blogs](http://codurance.com/blog) and [videos](http://codurance.com/videos/) on our site.
+Thanks to the library of printed and digital books to our disposal, the huge collection of [blog posts](http://codurance.com/blog) and [videos](http://codurance.com/videos/) on our site.

-A bi-weekly catchup involves sharing of knowledge via lightening talks, discussions and pairing sessions on pet projects over pizzas and beer (and of course veggies and non-alcoholic beverages for the [teetotalers](https://en.wikipedia.org/wiki/Teetotalism)).
+A bi-weekly catchup involves sharing of knowledge via lightning talks, discussions and pairing sessions on pet projects over pizzas and beer (and of course veggies and non-alcoholic beverages for the [teetotalers](https://en.wikipedia.org/wiki/Teetotalism)).

-The apprentices have also collective started a Flying Fridays which of course happens on every Friday, sometimes its dinner at a nearby restaurant, whiles at other times an indoor movie over snacks and drinks in our office premises.
+The apprentices and some craftspersons have collectively started a 'I Don’t Give A Friday' event (I sometimes call it 'Flying Fridays') which of course happens every Friday, sometimes it's dinner at a nearby restaurant, while at other times an indoor movie over snacks and drinks in our office premises.

 ### Closing note